 Snap a photo next to the colourful Brisbane letters in South Brisbane.
 Find the Brisbane sign near the river outside QPAC.
 You’ll get a magnificent backdrop of the city in your photo and a great memory of your trip to Brissy.

-If it’s your first time here, explore the city with a local.
+If it’s your first time here and you’re on a budget, explore Brisbane with a local.
 Book a free walking tour with Brisbane Greeters.
 VisitBrisbane.com

 12. City Hopper

 Want to see a great view of the city?
 Of course, you do.
 Jump on board the CityHopper to for a free sightseeing experience.

 - North Quay, Brisbane City

 - Thornton Street, Kangaroo Point

 - Holman Street, Kangaroo Point

 Best things to do in Brisbane on a Budget